aldurand/ML_DeepLearning_CNN/README.md

 It was first annonced to be a Mustache/No Mustache classification but after looking at some images, it seems the problem is more an Accessory/No Accessory issue.
 (More details on the Notebook)

--  The Notebook (Challenge_ImageClassification_ADurand.ipynb) explains how I addressed this challenge with **Tensorflow**.
+-  The notebook *Challenge_ImageClassification_ADurand.ipynb* explains how I addressed this challenge with **Tensorflow**.

-- Layers.py contains some useful functions for creating my CNN.
+- *Layers.py* contains some useful functions for creating my CNN.
 (Those functions originally came from a Lab given by Stephane Gentric from IDEMIA, I reused them after some modifications for my needs).

 ==> I finally finished 7th on 57 students.